-When I asked a clerk at Walmart recently if I needed to wear a mask to enter, he responded: “Do whatever you want.
+When I asked a clerk at Walmart during the pandemic if I needed to wear a mask to enter, he responded: “Do whatever you want.
 Frankly, they don’t pay me enough to care.”

 The implications of this statement sent my mind reeling and I had some questions: